2001–02 European Nations Cup First Division

 The 2001–02 European Nations Cup was the third edition of the newly reformed European championship.
 It was the first to be decided over two years.

 Since the format had changed at the end of 2001, Georgia were allowed to keep their 2001 title.
-The championship simply carried on from 2001 with the standings starting as they had finished and playing the reversed fixtures.
+The championship simply carried on from 2001 with the standings starting as they had finished and playing the reverse fixtures in the home and away competition.

 Also new to the championship was the introduction of Promotion/relegation between Division 1 and 2A.
 The Netherlands, after three consecutive bottom-placed finishes, were relegated.

 The champions of the first two-year season were Romania, overtaking Georgia's lead from 2001.

 Table

 Results

 For the 2000–01 season, see here.